matloff/TidyverseSkeptic/README.md

 experienced R programmer*.
 But again, it's wrong to force nonprogrammer learners of R to "wrap their heads around" FP.

-# Well, Then, Where Are We Now?
+# Where Are We Now, and Where Should We Be Going?

 Due to a catchy name, a charismatic developer and highly aggressive marketing by a dominant commercial entity, Tidy has swept the R world.

-It has even brought a "pop culture" to R; one prominent Tidy advocate (and coauthor of the *Educator Perspective* article) even sells ["Tidy merchandise"](https://twitter.com/ameliamn/status/1214995483577520131) -- bags, mugs, and shoes.
+It has even brought a "pop culture" to R.  One prominent Tidy advocate (and coauthor of the *Educator Perspective* article) even sells ["Tidy merchandise"](https://twitter.com/ameliamn/status/1214995483577520131) -- bags, mugs, and shoes.
+RStudio sells Tidy stickers.
 A popular Tidy Tuesday series has arisen on Twitter.
 At times, it has even veered into the realm of cult.
 There are many who equate Hadley Wickham with R itself.
+What a difference from the staid R community of yore!

 Putting the hero worship aside, at the very least one can say that many if not most in that huge Tidy following view R as